Updated on 19 May 2015.

 Under current UK law a mobile network is not required to cancel a mobile contract without charge due to poor network coverage.
+Many networks will make you pay off the rest of your contract before they will let you cancel it.

 Under current UK law you can cancel a mobile contract within the first 14 days without the need to give a reason to the provider if you have either: